NovaPlayBuild/hyperplay-docs/developer-docs/api-1/sui-blockchain/README.md

 ## MetaMask Snaps

-With MetaMask snaps, HyperPlay now supports Sui.&#x20;
+With MetaMask snaps, NovaPlay now supports Sui.&#x20;

 [MetaMask Snaps](https://snaps.metamask.io/) is an open source system that allows anyone to safely extend the functionality of MetaMask.
 This includes: